markjfisher/cc65-clib/README.md

 .rom.
 It is intended that some form of vectoring/jump tables/live relocation be used to allow programs built with and older clib to use a newer ROM

-The ROM must be loaded in slot #1, there is so far no mechanism for discovering the presence and location of the ROM

 ## Build System

 The build process uses scripts to analyze object file dependencies and generate